Response Quality Functionality

 You can easily filter so you only see responses that have been flagged for selected issues.
 This means you can look at your flagged responses and determine what you’d like to do with them.

-- If you decide you want to remove these responses, you can click the Select All checkbox, With Selected, and then Delete.
+4. If you decide you want to remove these responses, you can click the Select All checkbox, then the trash icon.

 Attention: Remember that once responses are deleted, they cannot be retrieved.
 As an alternative, you can filter out flagged responses and reuse filters as needed.